whitneyburton/portfolios/students/1801-back/margaret-williford/20180301-Margaret-Williford-m1.md

 These projects were my first exposure to Ruby.
 Over my first 6 weeks at Turing, I learned how to break logic into components, TDD, proper syntax, SRP and GitHub workflow.

 #### Flashcards
 This project exposed me to classes and methods for the first time.
-The user plays a trivia game and each round records guesses and informs the user if they're right or wrong.
+I wrote a flashcard program that is used through the command line.
+A user can see the questions, take guesses, and see a final score at the end of the round.

 * [GitHub URL](https://github.com/lilwillifo/week1/tree/master/flashcards)
 * [Original Assignment](http://backend.turing.io/module1/projects/flashcards)